Skip to main content

 Oklahoma Senator Markwayne Mullin (left) and Rob Carlson, Tristar

-This week NGA hosts members, stakeholders from government agencies, and congressional members in DC to discuss top policy priorities and to showcase how the industry contributes to the economy, the workforce and human health.
+NGA hosted members, stakeholders from government agencies, and congressional members in DC, May 14-15, to discuss top policy priorities and to showcase how the industry contributes to the economy, the workforce and human health.

 Jeff Grove, Vice President of Global Policy, Cooperation, and Communications at ASTM International, spoke to our 2024 Glass & Glazing Advocacy Days attendees.
 ASTM is a valued ally to NGA and we thank Jeff for his time and insight.
 One of Jeff's key takeaways was calling the development of the “forced entry resistance” standard with NGA a “great story” of collaboration between government and industry to ensure public safety.
 Learn more about the standard.
 Both NGA and ASTM are committed to improving the industry and the world through standards development.